Pablo Brandán

-Pablo Daniel Brandán ([ˈpaβlo βɾanˈdan]; born 5 March 1983) is an Argentine former footballer and manager.
+Pablo Daniel Brandán ([ˈpaβlo βɾanˈdan]; born 5 March 1983) is an Argentine former professional footballer who played as a defensive midfielder or a left-back.

 Career

 Brandán was born in Merlo.
 He won the 2008–09 Liga I edition with Unirea Urziceni, under the coaching of Dan Petrescu.
 In the same season he was selected the Liga I left back of the year.

 In September 2010 he signed a contract with Steaua București before follow teammates from Unirea Urziceni: Galamaz, Ricardo, Marinescu, Apostol and Bilașco who signed one week earlier.
 He was part of the team which played in the 2009–10 UEFA Champions League group stage.

 In the 2011–12 Liga I season, Brandán began being used as a central midfielder and central defender, although his main post is on the left flank of the defence.
 Brandán proved to be a playmaker, giving 3 goal assists in the season and 4 assists in the 2011–12 UEFA Europa League, but did not manage to score his first goal for Steaua.

 In February 2012, he was transferred to Chinese team Liaoning Whowin.

 In January 2014, he signed a contract with Beitar Jerusalem in which he scored 1 goal in 14 league appearances.
 He then moved back to Romania where he won the Romanian championship once again in 2016–17 with FC Viitorul Constanța.